 An Individualized Education Program (IEP) is developed to outline, among other items, the student’s present level of educational performance, annual goals, short-term objectives, special education instructional/related services, and any accommodations/modifications necessary within special and/or regular education classrooms.

 At Henry James Memorial School, highly qualified and certified special education teachers instruct students in co-taught environments and on an individual and/or small group basis to assist them in developing academic, social/emotional and/or compensatory skills.
 A number of special education programs are available for students based on individual need.
 Students are included in regular academic and elective courses to the fullest extent possible as determined by the Planning and Placement Team (PPT).

-Parents having questions about the availability, appropriateness, or adequacy of Special Services Programs for their child should contact the principal or the Assistant Superintendent of Pupil Services, at 860-658-3873.
+Parents having questions about the availability, appropriateness, or adequacy of Special Services Programs for their child should contact the principal or the Director of Pupil Services, at 860-658-3873.
 A brochure, "A Parent and Student Guide to Special Education in the Simsbury Public Schools," which explains special services and outlines procedural safeguards for parents, is available in each school.
-A copy may also be obtained from the Department of Special Services.
-In addition, information on special education services can be found at our website (www.simsbury.k12.ct.us) by clicking on the "District/Special Services" link.
+A copy may also be obtained from the Department of Pupil Services.
+In addition, information on special education services can be found at our website (www.simsbury.k12.ct.us) by clicking on the "District/Pupil Services" link.